Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Related Work

 \subsection{Domain Adaptation}

-Given the lack of labeled InSAR datasets, very few works in literature have attempted to train models using synthetic data.
+Given the lack of labeled InSAR datasets, there are previous works that use synthetic InSAR data to train their models.
 Brengman et~al.~\cite{brengman2021identification} used synthetic InSAR to classify co-seismic deformation, proposing a CNN architecture called SarNet, and evaluated its performance on real data.
 The authors report an accuracy of $47.62\%$ on a test set of 32 real InSAR, hence, in order to enhance the generalisation capability of their model, they choose to finetune it by injecting real augmented InSAR data in the learning process.
-The reported accuracy ranges between 59.22\% and 85.22\%, but the test set most probably comprises of augmented versions of the real data used during training.
+The reported accuracy ranges between 59.22\% and 85.22\%.

 Gaddes et~al.~\cite{gaddesasimultaneous} use the first five convolutional blocks of a pretrained VGG16\cite{simonyan2014very} to get an image representation on synthically generated InSAR data over volcanic areas, and then feed it to a Multi Layer Perceptron (MLP) for the classification task.
 Their classes include dyke, sill and no deformation.
-To evaluate their method in the real domain, they generate a set of 52 InSAR and evaluate their model achieving an accuracy of 65\%.
-To improve their results, they finetune on a set of 173 real InSAR, reporting an updated accuracy of 67\% for the dyke (3 samples), 82\% for Sill (17 samples) and 84\% (32 samples) for the no deformation patches, which translates to $\approx82.3\%$ accuracy for the binary classification task.
+To evaluate their method in the real domain, they generate a set of 52 interferograms and evaluate their model achieving an accuracy of 65\%.
+To improve their results, they finetune on a set of 173 real interferograms, reporting an updated accuracy of 67\% for the dyke (3 samples), 82\% for Sill (17 samples) and 84\% (32 samples) for the no deformation patches, which translates to $\approx82.3\%$ accuracy for the binary classification task.

-Finally, Anantrasirichai et~al.~\cite{anantrasirichai2019deep} generate synthetic data in order to train an AlexNet for binary classification.
+Anantrasirichai et~al.~\cite{anantrasirichai2019deep} generate synthetic data in order to train an AlexNet for binary classification.
 They report $41/363$ true positives and $0$ false negatives.
 After retraining the network with a combination of real and synthetic data the reported results improve to $41/52$ true positives and 1 false negative.
+Valade et al.~\cite{valade2019towards} also generate synthetic InSAR data to train a custom CNN model that outputs the associated phase gradients and phase decorrelation masks.
+In production, the authors report high classification accuracy on 4 positive and 256 negative real interferograms for two volcanoes.